dalion619/investec-openbanking-dotnet/README.md

-# Investec.OpenBanking.NetStd
-.NET Standard 2.1 REST client for [Investec's Open Banking aligned APIs](https://developer.investec.com/programmable-banking/#open-api).
+# Investec .NET Standard 2.1 REST Client

-## Documentation
-This client is built with [Refit](https://github.com/reactiveui/refit).
-The interfaces match the OpenAPI docs.
+This client library enables client applications to connect to Investec's Open Banking aligned OpenAPIs.
+For more information, refer to https://developer.investec.com/programmable-banking/#open-api/.

 ## Usage
 Register and configure the service with the `AddInvestecOpenBankingClientService` extension method.